 - Ask the teacher's permission to see the nurse, who will determine the degree of illness.
 If the nurse is not present, the student should report to the office.
-If a student is sent home from school by the nurse, that day is counted as an attended day of school. - If necessary, the nurse or member of the office staff (NOT THE STUDENT) will contact the home to arrange for transportation. - If the parent, a near relative or other designated person cannot be contacted, the student will not be permitted to leave school. - Parents may request the child's homework assignments during an extended absence and should make arrangements for the work to be picked up, either by another student or designated adult after a 24-hour notice.
+If a student is sent home from school by the nurse, that day is nurse excused and is not counted as a parent excuse. - If necessary, the nurse or member of the office staff (NOT THE STUDENT) will contact the home to arrange for transportation. - If the parent, a near relative or other designated person cannot be contacted, the student will not be permitted to leave school. - Parents may request the child's homework assignments during an extended absence and should make arrangements for the work to be picked up, either by another student or designated adult after a 24-hour notice.